cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

 Inter-Cycle Triggers
 ^^^^^^^^^^^^^^^^^^^^

-Typically most tasks in a suite will trigger off others in the same cycle point, but some may depend on others with other cycle points.
+Typically most tasks in a workflow will trigger off others in the same cycle point, but some may depend on others with other cycle points.
 This notably applies to warm-cycled forecast models, which depend on their own previous instances (see below); but other kinds of